 - Further research should delve deeper into the factors affecting the Family Hope Program (PKH) in districts that show poor results.
-This research could include qualitative approaches to understand the local socio-economic context. - Development of a theoretical model explaining the relationship between social assistance and poverty alleviation.
-This could help formulate more effective strategies for future social programs.

-• Utilize broader data to analyze the long-term impacts of the Family Hope Program (PKH) and other programs.
-This data could provide insights into poverty trends and socio-economic dynamics over a longer period.
+This research could include qualitative approaches to understand the local socioeconomic context. - Development of a theoretical model explaining the relationship between social assistance and poverty alleviation.
+This could help formulate more effective strategies for future social programs in the region. - Utilize broader data to analyze the long-term impacts of the Family Hope Program (PKH) and other programs.
+These data could provide insights into poverty trends and socioeconomic dynamics over a longer period.